Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 is processed using an attention module.
 More information about attention mechanisms can be found [here](https://arxiv.org/abs/1706.03762).
-Training or doing inference with variable length observations can be slower than using a flat vector observation, but can allow you to represent more complex problems such as our [Sorter environmentt](Learning-Environment-Examples.md#sorter).
+Training or doing inference with variable length observations can be slower than using a flat vector observation.
+However, attention mechanisms enable solving problems that require comparative reasoning between entities in a scene such as our [Sorter environmentt](Learning-Environment-Examples.md#sorter).
 Note that even though the `BufferSensor` can process a variable number of entities, you still need to define a maximum number of entities.
 This is